 Music and Play began as Appassionato Music in 2008 when owner Colleen Lindenbach began teaching the Music for Young Children (MYC)® curriculum and fell in love with the benefits of group music education.
-As word of mouth spread about Appassionato Music, enrollment increased exponentially over the next 18 months.
-In year two, Appassionato began to offer the renowned Music Pups® program from the leading US music educator – The Music Class.
+As word of mouth spread about Appassionato Music, enrollment increased exponentially over the next 18 months and in year two, Appassionato began to offer the renowned Music Pups® program from the leading US music educator – The Music Class.
 These parented classes, for children aged six months through three years, also quickly filled and soon the Company had waiting lists for all of its programming.
-In late 2010, the company also secured the exclusive rights to offer the Music Pups curriculum in Calgary and began to offer classes outside of their west Calgary location.
+In late 2010, the company also secured the exclusive rights to offer the Music Pups® curriculum in Calgary and began to offer classes outside of their west Calgary location.

-At Music and Play, we have always sought out the best curricula for our classes and continue to look for new ways to challenge our young artists.
-Over the years, for music it has meant introducing older group piano classes as well as a new unparented Music Adventures program – for families who could not attend parented classes.
-In the fall of 2017, we are excited to be transitioning to the newly revised Keyboard Adventures: The Safari for our age 4-1/2 to 12 group music students.
+As Music and Play grew, it meant introducing theatre arts and dance, older group piano classes as well as a new unparented Music Adventures program – for families who could not attend parented classes.
+In the fall of 2017, the company also transitioned to the newly-revised Keyboard Adventures: The Safari™ program for our age 4-1/2 to 11 group music students.